vblanco20-1/vulkan-guide/docs/chapter-2/cleanup.md

 {
 	if (_isInitialized) {

-		//make sure the gpu has stopped doing its things vkWaitForFences(_device, 1, &_renderFence, true, 1000000000);
+		//make sure the GPU has stopped doing its things vkWaitForFences(_device, 1, &_renderFence, true, 1000000000);

 		_mainDeletionQueue.flush();